One Line Blogs Is it the smartest page on the Internet?

 We are to meet again.

 On Sunday Lydia Warthel is at the Leningrad railway station so all is well.
 Her dad gave her 50 rubles.
-The Warthels, both part-time music teachers in public school and trying to make it as concert pianists, need the money but rubles are worth only a fraction of their value outside the USSR.
+The Warthels, both part-time music teachers in public schools and trying to make it as concert pianists, need the money but rubles are worth only a fraction of their value outside the USSR.
 To protect the worth of dad's gift, I spend her 50 rubles on gifts for my family, and promise to give her the value in Kroner when we return to Stockholm.

 The Americans, rather than return to Stockholm, linger for a week in Helsinki as guests of Clewett, an amiable, amusing, talented host who died in the early 90s in Torremolinos from kidney disease.
 A week is more than enough time to enjoy all the charms Helsinki can provide, where the government puts an outrageous tax on table wine so there are no good restaurants.